 Adjunct Professor of Law

 Dan Squire has been a longtime practitioner specializing in environmental law and civil litigation.
 He has counseled clients on a wide range of environmental regulatory and compliance issues, has represented clients as plaintiffs and defendants in environmental enforcement and private cost recovery litigation in federal and state courts nationwide, and has represented purchasers and sellers in complex business and real estate transactions involving the allocation of environmental risks.
 He also has represented environmental groups in successful efforts to remove or modify hydroelectric dams whose negative impact on the local fisheries exceeded their energy production value.
-He has been a partner in the Washington law firm of Wilmer Cutler Pickering Hale and Dorr LLP since 1991.
+He was a partner in the Washington office of Wilmer Cutler Pickering Hale and Dorr LLP until 2013.
 He has previously taught the environmental law survey course and an advanced environmental law seminar at WCL.

 Areas of Specialization

 - Administrative Law